eunomia-bpf/nvbit-tutorial/tools/mem_trace/README.md

 } mem_access_t;
 ```

-This compact structure captures:
-1. Which kernel invocation (grid_launch_id)
-2. Which thread block (CTA coordinates)
-3. Which warp within the block
-4. What type of memory instruction (opcode_id)
-5. The memory addresses accessed by all 32 threads in the warp
+This compact structure captures which kernel invocation (grid_launch_id), which thread block (CTA coordinates), which warp within the block, what type of memory instruction (opcode_id), and the memory addresses accessed by all 32 threads in the warp.

 ## Building the Tool